-In late 2020 we spoke to more than 7,000 people who had received a social service within the past two years and 600 executives leading social services, employment, public pension and child welfare agencies in the 10 countries surveyed.
+Between July and September 2020 we spoke to more than 7,000 people who’d received a social service within the past two years, and 600 executives currently leading social services, employment, public pension and child welfare agencies within the ten different countries surveyed.

-Human services agencies have been on the front line of the crisis, deploying critical services and handling an explosion in workload.
-While their response has been extraordinary, the pandemic has also exposed the vulnerabilities in their organizational structures, delivery models and ways of working.
+Unsurprisingly, in a time when 600 million full-time jobs were lost worldwide in the first half of 2020, social services have never had a more vital role to play in people’s lives.
+Agencies across the world have been on the front line of the crisis, deploying critical services and handling an explosion in workload.
+But while their response has been extraordinary, the pandemic has also exposed the vulnerabilities in their organisational structures, delivery models and ways of working.

 Agencies under strain

-Human services providers are feeling the strain.
-Most executives said the need to do things like create new digital offerings, handle soaring demand for digital services and respond quickly to policy changes pose big challenges for their agencies.
+Globally, social services agencies are feeling the strain.
+Most executives said the need to do things like create new digital offerings, handle soaring demand for digital services and respond quickly to policy changes poses big challenges for their agencies.

 The Key Priorities

-As agencies rethink how—and what—they offer, three priorities stand out:
+As agencies rethink how—and what—they offer citizens, three priorities stand out:

 Priority 1: Becoming more responsive

-Today, agencies face higher demands for their services, new technical hurdles (such as social distancing rules) and rising expectations for service quality.
-These developments make it harder to deliver services quickly and effectively.
-Yet doing so will be vital in dealing with crises to come.
+Today, agencies face higher demands for their services, new technical hurdles such as social distancing rules, and rising expectations among citizens over service quality.
+All of these developments make it harder to deliver services quickly and effectively—yet this will never be more vital in dealing with the crises to come.

-Looking across the efforts by leading human services providers worldwide to be more responsive, a clear theme emerges.
-Those in the vanguard have the biggest impact on their citizens’ lives by delivering services in a frictionless way and meeting their needs with personalized experiences wherever and whenever they require.
+Looking across the efforts by leading social services agencies worldwide to be more responsive, a clear theme emerges: those in the vanguard have the biggest impact on their citizens’ lives by delivering services in a frictionless way, and meeting citizens’ needs with personalised experiences wherever and whenever they require.

-And while some more digitally advanced countries—notably Singapore—have made great progress, most social services agencies across the world are not yet making the most of the powerful tools.
+And, while some of these more digitally advanced countries—notably Singapore—have made great progress, most social services agencies across the world are not yet making the most of the powerful tools.

 Priority 2: Becoming more accessible

-Improved communication with citizens is a crucial way to make services more accessible and help reduce waiting times.
-Smart technologies, such as AI, chatbots and broader, virtual outreach programs, can play an important role in achieving this.
+Improved communication with citizens is a crucial way to make social services more accessible and help reduce waiting times.
+Smart technologies, such as AI, chatbots and broader, virtual outreach programmes can play a vital role in achieving this.

 Priority 3: Embracing human ingenuity and new technologies